Irrational-Encoding-Wizardry/guide.encode.moe/encoding/scenefiltering.md

+The author of this page likes British English and does not concern himself with what his fellow authors prefer.

 # Scenefiltering

-The author of this article likes British English and does not concern himself with what his fellow authors prefer.

 Scenefiltering can be hazardous to both your mind and body if used extensively.
 Avoid scenefiltering if possible.